akosbordas/ncore-client/README.md

 client.search("Inception.2010.iNTERNAL.BDRip.x264-REGRET", new TorrentTypeCriterion(TorrentType.MOVIE_HD), new TorrentTypeCriterion(TorrentType.MOVIE_SD) /* ... and many more criteria */);
 ```

-... or if varargs does not fit to your needs than you can pass a list of criteria as well:
+... or if varargs does not fit to your needs than you can pass a list of criterion as well:

 ```java
 List<TorrentTypeCriterion> criteria = new ArrayList<>();